Starting 5s: Previewing high school girls basketball season in the A-K Valley

 5 teams to watch

 • Freeport first-year coach Jason Kerr likes what he sees with a core of returning players and a freshman group ready to contribute.
 Freeport hopes to turn around its fortunes and get back to the WPIAL playoffs.
-The team fell short last year with an 8-13 overall record and a 4-8 mark in Section 1-4A.
-Point guard Nia DiSanti, forward Tessa Keller and guard Jaisa Gaillot all saw varsity minutes last year.
+The team fell short last season with an 8-13 overall record and a 4-8 mark in Section 1-4A.
+Point guard Nia DiSanti, forward Tessa Keller and guard Jaisa Gaillot saw varsity minutes last season.
 Sophomore guards Lilly Holloway and Macy Stivenson are expected to see their roles increase.

-• Only one player on last year’s Burrell roster — Cassidy Ley — was lost to graduation, and she didn’t see any varsity time because of an injury.
-A combination of youth and experience will lead the charge for a Burrell team that went 16-5 overall last year and 8-2 in Section 3-3A.
+• Only one player on last season’s Burrell roster — Cassidy Ley — was lost to graduation, and she didn’t see any varsity time because of an injury.
+A combination of youth and experience will lead the charge for a Burrell team that went 16-5 overall last season and 8-2 in Section 3-3A.
 Top returnees in senior forwards Julianna Fisher and Bella Stewart, junior guard Mikayla Coury, junior guard/forward Casey Brancato and sophomore guard McKenna Miller are expected to form the core in the Bucs’ move from Class 3A to 4A.

 • Fox Chapel hopes to stay healthy this season after a rash of injuries derailed its hopes of making the WPIAL playoffs the past two seasons.
-The Foxes missed the postseason by two games last year.
+The Foxes missed the postseason by two games last season.
 Fox Chapel has four players back with starting experience: junior guard Lyla Jablon, senior guard Bella Urso, senior forward Natalia Schaffer and sophomore guard/forward Taylor Stocker.

 Plum senior guard/forward Serena Carnahan has seen numerous talented players move on because of graduation from recent Mustangs teams.
 While she was sad to see those players go, she also is motivated by who is back this season.
-Carnahan, sophomore guard Tamia West and junior guard Riley Stephans return as starters from a team hoping to take that next step from last year’s 13-10 overall record and 9-3 mark in Section 1-5A.
+Carnahan, sophomore guard Tamia West and junior guard Riley Stephans return as starters from a team hoping to take that next step from last season’s 13-10 overall record and 9-3 mark in Section 1-5A.
 Plum fell to North Hills in the WPIAL first round.
 The new season brings a revamped section.
-The Mustangs will be in Section 1-5A with Armstrong, Fox Chapel, Franklin Regional, Gateway, Penn Hills, and Shaler.
+The Mustangs will be in Section 1-5A with Armstrong, Fox Chapel, Franklin Regional, Gateway, Penn Hills and Shaler.

 5 players to watch

 Kat Tsambis, Sr., G, Riverview: The Riverview senior guard hopes for big things in her final varsity season.
-An all-section performer who also picked up Valley News Dispatch second team honors a year ago, Tsambis is a proven scorer, distributor of the basketball and defender for a Raiders team hoping to maintain their hold on a spot in the WPIAL playoffs.
+An all-section performer who also picked up Valley News Dispatch second-team honors a year ago, Tsambis is a proven scorer, distributor of the basketball and defender for a Raiders team hoping to maintain their hold on a spot in the WPIAL playoffs.
 She and fellow senior Lily Bauer will help lead Riverview in its move up to Class 2A in the offseason WPIAL realignment.

 Tyarah Woody, Sr., G/F, Highlands: The Golden Rams joined St. Joseph in the somewhat of a rebuilding process after they also lost four starters to graduation.
-Three of them — Kate Myers (Pitt Johnstown), Kalleigh Nerone (Bloomsburg) and Jocelyn Bielek (Pitt-Greensburg) — now are playing in college.
+Three of them — Kate Myers (Pitt Johnstown), Kalleigh Nerone (Bloomsburg) and Jocelyn Bielek (Pitt-Greensburg) — are playing in college.
 Woody, who isn’t afraid to mix it up in the paint under the basket, is back as a starter ready to lead the charge under new coach Dan LaGamba.
-The 5-8 guard’s leadership will be counted on for a team in which seven of the 13 on the roster are freshmen.
+The 5-8 guard’s leadership will be counted on for a team on which seven of the 13 on the roster are freshmen.

 Gia Richter, Sr., G, St. Joseph: Second-year coach Geoff Dutelle said Richter’s leadership will be just as important to this year’s youthful and inexperienced team as what she is able to do in terms of shooting, rebounding, passing and defending the basketball.
 The speedy Richter, the only underclassmen starter for the WPIAL Class A finalist Spartans, averaged 11.1 points and 4.3 rebounds while leading the team in assists (2.9) and steals (3.5).

 Gianna DeVito, Jr., F, Kiski Area: The youngest player, as a sophomore, on the VND first, second or third teams last year, DeVito, who was named to the third team, is one to watch as she takes that next step in her team leadership.
-The 5-11 DeVito said she is ready to take a lot more on her shoulders after averaging 8.4 points a game to go along with 6.5 rebounds a contest.
+The 5-11 DeVito said she is ready to take a lot more on her shoulders after averaging 8.4 points to go along with 6.5 rebounds per contest.
 The Section 1-5A coaches honored her efforts in the 2023-24 season by selecting her a second-team all-star.

-Riley Stephans, Jr., G, Plum:The Mustangs’ junior made her mark in her very first varsity game two years ago as she banked home a last-second shot to defeat host Freeport at the Freeport Tip-Off Tournament.
-Now a seasoned varsity veteran, Stephans hopes to take that next step in her development with Plum.
-Joining Carnahan and West as returning starters, Stephans said team speed in making up for a smaller lineup this season will be key if the Mustangs are to keep their WPIAL-playoff streak intact.
+Riley Stephans, Jr., G, Plum: The Mustangs junior made her mark in her very first varsity game two years ago as she banked home a last-second shot to defeat host Freeport at the Freeport Tip-Off Tournament.
+Now a seasoned veteran, Stephans said team speed in making up for a smaller lineup this season will be key if the Mustangs are to keep their WPIAL playoff streak intact.

 Michael Love is a TribLive reporter covering sports in the Alle-Kiski Valley and the eastern suburbs of Pittsburgh.
 A Clearfield native and a graduate of Westminster (Pa.), he joined the Trib in 2002 after spending five years at the Clearfield Progress.
 He can be reached at mlove@triblive.com.